 Best Rides for Kids in Islands of Adventure

 Seuss Landing is a really fun area with some rides that are ideal for small kids (go read our article about Universal Orlando with Small Kids), but our favorite, hands down, was the The High in the Sky Seuss Trolley Train Ride.
 It has two different tracks so if you do it a few times you’ll have different experiences.
 The view from the train is also beautiful, especially at night when Islands of Adventure is all lit up.

-I know, there are so many things to do in Universal Studios Florida and Islands of Adventure, but if you want to throw Volcano Bay into the mix you totally can.
+Volcano Bay is actually worth its own full day or even its own visit if you’re a Florida local.
+It’s the best waterpark in the state and totally awesome to add to your Universal Trip.
+I know, there are so many things to do in Universal Studios Florida and Islands of Adventure, but if you want to throw Volcano Bay into the mix as a break from the parks you totally can.
 Here’s how:

 It really is as easy as this.
 We did this two days straight and loved every moment of it.
 Mixing Volcano Bay into our time in the Universal Orlando Resort parks gave us a change of pace while still ensuring we maximized our time.
 It made the kids extra happy because, well, water park.

 Putting a priority on fun over doing absolutely everything in your two days at Universal Orlando, you’ll feel good about the memories you’re creating with your family and friends; you’ll keep everybody’s spirits up instead of stressing to do it all; you’ll know what you loved and what you want to check out next time and you’ll be ready to plan your next Universal Orlando adventure!

 Want to pin this for your own Florida vacation planning?
 Go for it!
 And don’t hesitate to ask us questions or send us a note if you like!